crytic/slither-action/README.md

 virtual environment and install project dependencies before running Slither on the project.
 Slither will output findings in SARIF format, and those will get uploaded to GitHub.

-We also include `fail-on: none` on the Slither action to avoid failing the run if findings are found.

 ```yaml
 name: Slither Analysis